07 Jan How to Make Easy DIY Gnomes

 After making one gnome, you will quickly get the hang of it and you can then adjust the size and details to create your own style.

 To download the free pdf pattern, simply CLICK HERE.
 You’ll need to subscribe to the Bloom newsletter but you will then have access to all my project downloads.
-(If you want the Easter gnome with bunny ears, be sure to download the Main Gnome pattern AND the Ear pattern too.)

 After you download the PDF, continue to scroll down this post to read the step by step instructions on how to make easy DIY gnomes.